 All persons in charge or on duty shall have been informed of the procedure for evacuation of the premises, calling the emergency service and shall make themselves familiar with any fire-fighting equipment available.

 Under no circumstances must the hall be left insecure, open or unattended before, during or after an event.

 Although located on the premises, all Bar Services are provided by an external provider.
-As such, all agreements will be between hirer and licensee.
+As such, all agreements will be between the hirer and licensee.
 Under no circumstances will the Village Hall be responsible for any conflict between either party.
-There is a nominal fee for arranging this facility but this keeps the cost of drinks to a minimum and helps to fund the premises license.
+There is a nominal fee for arranging the bar facility but this enables us to keep the cost of drinks to a minimum and helps to fund the premises license.